-Learn how to potty train twins, from when to start, how to prepare, and what to do when one twin isn’t ready.
+Twin parents, ready to potty train?
+Learn all about potty training twins, from when to start, how to prepare, and what to do when one twin isn’t ready.

 Few things felt as glorious as the day I was finally able to toss the changing pad and covers away for good.